APPENDIX 3 EQUIVALISED DISPOSABLE HOUSEHOLD INCOME

 Means and medians of both gross income and equivalised disposable income are shown in some tables in this publication to allow users to see the differences between data as collected and data as standardised to facilitate income distribution analysis.
 The following table shows the differences in income measures when calculated from data at different stages in the progression from gross household income to person weighted equivalised disposable household income.

 A5.
-From gross income to person weighted equivalised disposable income
+Gross income to person weighted equivalised disposable income, 2011-12

 Gross household income per week